Allied (film): Plot

 The next evening, Max takes the place of a Lysander pilot and flies to France to meet Delamare.
-Max and the local resistance break into the town's jail where a drunken Delamare, in custody, unconvincingly verifies the picture.
+Max and the local resistance break into the town's jail, where a drunken Delamare, in custody, unconvincingly verifies the picture.
 Germans arrive, alerted by a French policeman, and are defeated by Max and the resistance.
 Before leaving, Delamare tells Max that Marianne was a talented pianist who had once played La Marseillaise in a café in defiance of occupying Germans.
 Back home, Max takes Marianne to a pub and demands she play the piano.
-She admits she's a spy and forwarded the "blue dye" message, which Max left in plain view.
-She insists her feelings for Max are genuine and she was forced back into being a spy because German agents were threatening Anna.
+She admits she is a spy and forwarded the "blue dye" message, which Max left in plain view.
+She insists her feelings for Max are genuine, and she was forced back into being a spy because German agents were threatening Anna.
 Max, unable to kill her, insists she flee.
 He kills Marianne's German handlers and drives to an airbase.
 Max starts a plane before Heslop and the military police arrive.
-He pleads his case, Marianne tells him she loves him, asks him to take care of Anna, then kills herself.
+He pleads his case; Marianne tells him she loves him, asks him to take care of Anna, then kills herself.
 Heslop orders the military police officers to report that Max executed Marianne as per his orders.
-After the war, Max moves with his daughter Anna to a ranch in Medicine Hat, Alberta.
+The last shots of the film and a few photographs shown in this last sequence explain that, after the war, Max moved with his daughter Anna to a ranch in Medicine Hat, Alberta.

 Production

 Development and pre-production

 In February 2015, it was announced that Robert Zemeckis was set to direct the film, then only known as an untitled World War II romantic thriller, in which Brad Pitt would star.
 Steven Knight wrote the original screenplay.
-It had been a story he had first heard when he was 21 and had travelled with his girlfriend to Texas to visit her family.
-Her aunt told him the story of how her brother had fallen for a French woman who became pregnant with his child and how he brought her to the United States where she gave birth.
+It had been a story he had first heard when he was 21 and had traveled with his girlfriend to Texas to visit her family.
+Her aunt told him the story of how her brother had fallen for a French woman who became pregnant with his child.
 It was discovered she was a German spy, and, on orders from his superiors, the brother killed her.
 Knight had desired to make it into a film since that point.
 While researching for the film, he was never able to find any reference to the story, but did not rule out its accuracy.
 He shared the story with Pitt, and from there the production began developing.
 In June 2015, Marion Cotillard was cast to play a spy along with Pitt, who fall in love during a mission to kill a German official.
 Alan Silvestri, who has served frequently as composer for Zemeckis's films, was hired in October.
 In January 2016, Jared Harris joined the film, with Lizzy Caplan cast in March.